maxking/docker-mailman/core/README.md

 - `MM_HOSTNAME`: Which IP should Core bind to for REST API and LMTP.
 If not defined output for `hostname -i` command is used.

+- `MAILMAN_REST_PORT`: Which port should Core use for the REST API.
+If not defined the default is `8001`.

+- `MAILMAN_REST_USER`: Which username should Core use for the REST API.
+If not defined the default is `restadmin`.

+- `MAILMAN_REST_PASSWORD`: Which password should Core use for the REST API.
+If not defined the default is `restpass`.

 - `SMTP_HOST`: IP Address/hostname from which you will be sending emails.
 Default value is `172.19.199.1`, which is the address of the Host OS.